CACI No. 3240. Reimbursement Damages - Consumer Goods (Civ. Code, §§ 1793.2(d)(1),

 Directions for Use

-the Song-Beverly Consumer Warranty Act.
-The remedy is replacement of the goods
+Song-Beverly Consumer Warranty Act.
+The remedy is replacement of the goods or

-or reimbursement measured by the purchase price minus the value of the plaintiff’s
+reimbursement measured by the purchase price minus the value of the plaintiff’s use

-involving new motor vehicles, see CACI No. 3241, Restitution From
+new motor vehicles, see CACI No. 3241, Restitution From Manufacturer - New

 The basic measure of damages provided for in the Song-Beverly Act for all claims

-instruction can be modiﬁed if it is being used for claims other than those brought
+can be modified if it is being used for claims other than those brought under Civil

 Sources and Authority

 • Replacement or Reimbursement After Reasonable Number of Repair Attempts.